bjamesdowning/gofigure/README.md

 Gofigure:

 Learning Go and how to interact with network infrastructure devices.
 Gofigure will serve as a front end 'console' to allow RESTful calls to various boxes.
 Firstly, using the HTTP (nginx) API provided by Cumulus Linux.
-Eventuall I'd like to incorporate SSH connections to legacy gear.
+Eventually I'd like to incorporate SSH connections to legacy gear.

 First iteration, this webapp is very basic allowing a user to create an account (stored only in memory) and on the admin